 Tired of toast?
 Shake up your mornings with these delicious and easy-to-make breakfast rounds!
 These cranberry orange breakfast rounds are studded with dried cranberries and flavoured with orange zest and juice.
 Inspired by the popular Ozery Morning Roundsâ„¢.

-- These breakfast rounds have added whole wheat flour, for a bit of nutty flavour and extra fibre.
+These cranberry orange breakfast rounds have added whole wheat flour for a bit of nutty flavour and extra fibre.

-- Enjoy plain or pop warm by popping into the toaster.
-Also great with a variety of toppings.
+Enjoy plain or pop warm by popping into the toaster.

 Ingredients and Substitutions